Perelandra0x309/secure-im/_pages/effguide.md

   Solution: Only encrypted communication is possible<br>
   </li>
   <li>Are you more concerned about the the “Puddle Test” or the “Hammer Test”?<br>
   “Puddle Test”: If you accidentally dropped your phone in a Puddle and ruined it, would your messages be lost forever?
-Would you be able to recover them?
-Note that the No marked in yellow means that not passing the puddle test may be something you DO want.
-Not passing this test could be desirable or not depending on your use case.<br>
+This test is really a personal preference, whether you want your messages to be retrievable in the event of an accident.
+If you do not care about restoration of message, it may be desirable for the app you use to not be able to recover past messages.<br>
   “Hammer Test”: If you and a contact intentionally took a Hammer to your phones or otherwise tried to delete all your messages, would they really be deleted?
 Would someone else be able to recover them?<br>
   </li>
   <li>Do you need features to help you verify the identity of the person you’re talking to?<br>